abhimanyupallavisudhir/infonomy-server/README.md

 - [ ] better solution than letting people put their API keys (which allows leakage)
 - [ ] allow matchers to filter for only recursive contexts (for botsellers)

+### UI improvements
+- [ ] fix the profile page mess
+- [ ] implement inspections properly
+- [ ] check if matchers are correctly posted -- because stuff isn't showing up in the inbox for dingdong@gmail.com

 ### simplificatons made
 - [ ] `inspect_task` inspects *all* info offers -- we might want some way to select specific InfoOffers to inspect, ideally via some google ads kinda thing
 - [ ] maybe let people other than original buyer also buy info offers